 Situated within the dynamic ecosystem of Wied il-Luq, in Buskett Gardens, is the cast of a sculpture of a blinded, crouching, female figure.
 Its head is obscured by a hive, home to a colony of Buckfast bees that are in a constant process of building and extending its structure.
 This growth is only possible as part of the process of pollination of flowers in the area, so its constant modification is a visible expression of the entanglement of one form with hundreds, if not thousands of others.
 Understanding, communication and knowledge, all symbolically contained in the brain, here becomes an exo-mind in endless formation.
 These elements will be left to themselves to determine, or not, their own organisation and potential evolution.

-Pierre Huyghe’s Exomind (Deep Water) will be unveiled during the MICAS International Art Weekend and is organised in collaboration with the Serpentine Galleries, London, UK.
+Pierre Huyghe’s Exomind (Deep Water) was unveiled during the MICAS International Art Weekend and is organised in collaboration with the Serpentine Galleries, London, UK.